 The GSS monitors company involvement in notable ESG controversies related to the company's operations and/or products, possible breaches of international norms and principles such as the UN Global Compact, Organization for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, with respect to these norms and principles.

-Furthermore, the financial product excludes investments in companies involved directly or indirectly in the following business activities: Controversial Weapons, Military Contracting, Thermal Coal, Tobacco, Oil Sands, Shale Energy, Artic Oil & Gas Exploration, Oil & Gas, Small Arms, bribery matters.
+Furthermore, the financial product excludes investments in companies involved directly or indirectly in the following business activities: Controversial Weapons, Military Contracting, Thermal Coal, Tobacco, Oil Sands and Small Arms.